abhishekBT/shell-exercises/File_size.md

     echo "The total size of this folder is "$(ls -S1 | du -h)""

-Print the name and size of every file , directory in user defined path .
+Printing the name and size of every file , directory in user defined path .

 #!/bin/bash
 echo "Give file name: "